mergesort/mergesort.github.io/_posts/2014-01-01-new-years-resolution-2014-edition.md

 tags: [life-events, programming, go]
 ---

+Last year I spent a lot of time gathering pieces, and in 2014 I'd like to put them together.

 ### More server-side programming

 I’ve been doing iOS now for almost 5 years now.
 I always want to work on the whole stack, but I never have found myself drawn to a language that’s useful on the server.
 Recently I’ve fallen in love with the power and design of Go.
 Take what Ruby [offers](http://rubyonrails.org) you, with [web frameworks](http://www.sinatrarb.com), a [driven community](https://groups.google.com/forum/#!forum/golang-nuts), and the [clarity](https://blog.startifact.com/posts/older/what-is-pythonic.html) of Python.<a href="#-if-you-want-a-commitment-to-clarity-just-look-no-further-than-the-go-format-tool">¹</a> Now add static typing, with [Robert Griesemer](https://en.wikipedia.org/wiki/Robert_Griesemer), [Rob Pike](https://en.wikipedia.org/wiki/Rob_Pike), and [Ken Thompson](https://en.wikipedia.org/wiki/Ken_Thompson) behind it, and you have Go.